Kent Ramblers News

 of the Annual Review and have on-line access only.

-All other members should receive a copy through the post
+All other members should by now have received a copy in

 14 September 2019: Opening of the High Weald Walking